Engaging in “Great Conversation”

 Class Trips

 Each year, Rhetoric students take a trip that fosters community bonds and deeper understanding of the world.
-These experiences range from a poverty simulation during the junior year to a journey to Rome, Italy during the senior year.
+These experiences range from a history class day trip during the sophomore year to a journey to Italy during the senior year.

 Pigfest